 The ban on upfront fees

-We are very supportive of the ban on upfront letting fees and think it is a big step towards a fairer and more affordable lettings market.
+Shelter is very supportive of the ban on upfront letting fees and think it is a big step towards a fairer and more affordable lettings market.
 With average fees of over £200, this will significantly benefit tenants by saving them money every time they move.

 The ban should also benefit landlords and the lettings industry.
 As landlords will now be the main fee-paying customer, agents will have far greater incentives to compete to offer a good level of service at a fair price.